 Scope and purpose

-- Essential insurance concepts to information security professionals;
+- Essential insurance concepts to information risk and security professionals;

 - Essential cybersecurity concepts to insurance professionals;

-- What the providers and consumers of cyberinsurance typically expect or demand of each other;
+- What the insurers and customers of cyber-insurance typically expect of each other;

-- How to scope, determine, specify and procure appropriate insurance to managers, procurement and insurance sales professionals, and others involved in the negotiations and contracting process;
+- How to scope, determine, specify and procure appropriate cyber-insurance to managers, procurement and insurance sales professionals, and others involved in the negotiations and contracting process;

 - The advantages and disadvantages, costs and benefits, constraints and opportunities in this area.